ethanc8/FRCLinuxDevKit/README.md

 Make sure `curl` is installed on your system.
 This is true on macOS, at least.

 To run the script, you must have a display (X11 or Wayland) and a network connection.
+The installation will require you to interact with the WPILib installer.

 ```bash
 curl -o- -L https://raw.githubusercontent.com/ethanc8/FRCLinuxDevKit/macos/install-online.sh | bash